deferpanic/goweave/README.md

 ### Grammar:

   The 'grammar' if you can call it that is a total piece of shit right now.
-It is most definitely not going to stay the same - it will be improved in the future.
+It is a little bit of go, a little of json, etc. It is most definitely not going to stay the same - it will be improved in the future.

+  Maybe json encapsulating go?
+IDK.

   I think a good goal to have is to make it as proper go as possible.
 Maybe be a superset.
 Suggestions welcome.